Network Visualization & Analysis of the Stanford Encyclopedia of Philosophy

 The Stanford Encyclopedia of Philosophy (hereafter, SEP) is a "dynamic reference work" that has a significant influence in and on academic philosophy.
 The SEP is also an enormous resource of data about academic philosophy.
 This project is an attempt to represent the network structure of the SEP, visualize its global properties, and understand the structure of academic philosophy as represented in the SEP.

 The SEP is archived four times per year, essentially freezing the encyclopedia at the time of the archive and creating a collection of snapshots from Fall 1997 until Fall 2018 (as of this writing).
+The notice on the SEP archive says that "[t]he content of these editions is neither updated nor modified in any way once the archive is made."
 In total, there are 84 archives of the SEP.
-A simple Perl script collects the links from each article, and identifies which of the links are to another SEP article.
-The script then prints two csv files: one that lists every article in the archive and another that lists the links between them.
+A simple Perl script collects the links from each article and identifies the links that target other SEP articles.
+The script then prints two data files: one that lists every article in the archive and another that lists the links between them.

-After creating the graph object (in this case with the
+After creating the graph object from the list of edges (in this case with the

 igraph package) and computing a few properties, we can use several packages to visualize the graph.